 Not using that WordPress plugin?
 Remove it from your installation.

-When a new update is available, you’ll be notified in the Dashboard > Updates menu.
+When a new WordPress update is available, you’ll be notified in the Dashboard > Updates menu.

 You should always apply updates as soon as possible to keep your WordPress site safe & secure.
 Logging into your site on a frequent basis will ensure that you’re aware of updates as they are released.
 If you cannot update your site for any reason, consider using a website firewall to virtually patch the problem and minimize the risk.